TristanBeucher/tristanbeucher.github.io/_posts/2025-10-19-Simulating-peak-day-ahead-prices.md

 \text{Price} = f(\text{Residual Load}) + f(\text{Month, Year})
 $$

-This bivariate term helps capture the **slow market trends** and **seasonal variations** not explained by load alone.
+This bivariate term helps capture the **slow market trends** and **seasonal variations** not explained by residual load alone.
+Let's observe the residuals of the models :

 ![Residuals analysis](images/simulating_spot_prices/residuals_diagnostics.png)

-The model produces nice residuals and we’ll make good use of them later.
+The model produces well-centered residuals (mean is around 0).
+The ±2$$\sigma$$ band (~±32 €/MWh) looks relatively stable, though some bursts of volatility appear (notably winter 2023–24), and the residual spread seems narrower in spring/summer.
+This suggests heteroskedasticity and we'll try to manage that later in this article through the modelisation of volatility.

+There is also a weak autocorrelation but no structural drift.
+The histogram is roughly bell-shaped but shows a slightly left-skewed (more negative residuals) and Heavy tails, especially on the right (occasional high positive spikes).
+These phenomenon are typical for power prices: rare upward shocks (“price jumps”) and smoother negative deviations.

 ### Extending the GAM Temporal Term